AaronKutch/awint/README.md

 ## Planned Features

+Note: I have discovered a const workaround for all(?) cases that cause E0716 in the macros and will implement it in the coming months.

 These are currently unimplemented because of other developments and improvements that are being prioritized.
 Please open an issue or PR if you would like these implemented faster.